johnpolacek/chicagotechevents.com/README.md

 **--W--I--P--**

-- Meetup API
-	- writing up in README #10
 - Eventbrite API
+	- Refactoring Admin - debug on stage
+		- Fails at .split in `meetupDataToEventData` in `util.js` - *Cannot call split on undefined*

 - Ship It!
 - Create JSON and RSS feed
 	- https://www.gatsbyjs.org/packages/gatsby-plugin-feed-generator/